Bayesian Neural Networks for Macroeconomic Analysis: Bayesian neural networks for macroeconomic data

 Neural networks often explicitly or implicitly assume that the error variance is constant.
 This assumption implies that the mean function explains a constant share of variation in $y_t$ over time.
 For macroeconomic data, this assumption is strong.
-In exceptional periods such as the global financial crisis (GFC) or the Covid-19 pandemic mean relations change and the explanatory power of certain elements in $\bm x_t$ might deteriorate.
-As a solution, we model the error variance in a time-varying manner using a standard stochastic volatility model.
+In exceptional periods such as the GFC or the Covid-19 pandemic, not only mean relations can change but larger shocks than usual can hit the economy.
+Hence, we model the error variance in a time-varying manner using a standard stochastic volatility model.

 Our model assumes that $\nu_t = \log \sigma_t^2$ evolves according to an AR(1) process: